Topological phase diagrams of in-plane field polarized Kitaev magnets

 One finds that the third component of $\mathbf{d} ( \mathbf{k} )$ vanishes throughout the Brillouin zone when $K - \Gamma + \Gamma' = 0$ \cite{supplement}, which defines the phase boundary (VII) within the parameter region

-On the other hand, there exist parameters outside \eqref{solubility} that satisfy $K - \Gamma + \Gamma' = 0$ and at the same time possess a finite band gap \footnote{One can imagine the extension of (VII) to the white areas in Figs.~\ref{figure:phasedeg000N}-\ref{figure:phasedeg225S}.}.
-At these parameters, the triple product on the right hand side of \eqref{winding} is thus identically zero, and consequently $\nu=0$.
+On the other hand, there exist parameters outside \eqref{solubility} that satisfy $K - \Gamma + \Gamma' = 0$ and possess a finite band gap simultaneously \footnote{One can imagine the extension of (VII) to the white areas in Figs.~\ref{figure:phasedeg000N}-\ref{figure:phasedeg225S}.}.
+At these parameters, the triple product in \eqref{winding} is identically zero, and consequently $\nu=0$.
 Any other parameter that can be continuously connected to these parameters without a gap closing must be topologically trivial as well.

-\textit{Thermal Hall effect.}---We discuss how the topological phase diagrams relate to experimentally measurable quantities by connecting the Chern number to the thermal Hall conductivity \footnote{We assume that the heat current is applied along the $a$ axis, while the transverse temperature gradient is measured along the $b$ axis, as in the experiments. $\kappa_{xy}$ should be more appropriately called $\kappa_{ab}$, but we use the former notation in line with the existing literature.}, which is given by \cite{PhysRevLett.106.197202,PhysRevB.89.054420,JPSJ.86.011010}
+\textit{Thermal Hall effect.}---We discuss how the topological phase diagrams relate to experimentally measurable quantities by connecting the Chern number to the thermal Hall conductivity \footnote{We assume that the heat current is applied along the $a$ axis, while the transverse temperature gradient is measured along the $b$ axis, as in the experiments.}, which is given by \cite{PhysRevLett.106.197202,PhysRevB.89.054420,JPSJ.86.011010}